 However, The Union Cabinet of India on Wednesday, July 29, approved the new National Education Policy (NEP) that in my opinion can revolutionize the education system of India, thus allowing it to be on the forefront of innovation across the world.
 This policy comes after almost three decades, and post deliberation of almost six years.
 This is the third NEP after policies that came in 1968, and 1986.
 Though the government amended the 1986 policy in 1992, it was largely the same.
 So, as you can see It was long overdue.

-India is home to the highest number of young people on earth.
-And that’s exactly why NEP is probably the most important thing that happened to India since her Economic liberalization back in 1991.
-NEP if implemented correctly can fundamentally change India’s future.
+India is home to the highest number of youngsters on earth.
+And that’s exactly why NEP is probably the most important thing that has happened to India since her Economic liberalization back in 1991.
+NEP, if implemented correctly, can fundamentally change India’s future.
 Here are some things which I liked about the NEP, and my thoughts on how it can help create better opportunities and innovation across the minds of the younger generation.